top of page

 "This musician, a convert from Judaism, whom many called a saint ... stirred up great excitement in Lourdes with his loud and hearty rendition of the Magnificat, and one of the psalms, and then by preaching at the forbidden grotto."

-Through his pilgrimage, Father Augustine-Marie discerned that the Blessed Virgin was indeed present in all that was happening at Lourdes.
+Through his pilgrimage, Fr.
+Augustine-Marie discerned that the Blessed Virgin was indeed present in all that was happening at Lourdes.
 Reflecting later on his encounter, he said, "I have not seen Our Lady, but I [experienced] the same sensations at the grotto that I received at my conversion."

 At the end of his retreat, as he prepared to leave Lourdes to continue his work elsewhere, Fr.
 Augustine-Marie gave "a parting address" to his fellow pilgrims: